-Mould powder is added to the top surface above the molten steel where it sinters and melts into a liquid layer, called mould flux or mould slag, that floats on the molten steel.
-During mould oscillation, the slag is drawn into the gap between the shell and the mould at the meniscus.
-It cools rapidly against the water-cooled copper mould walls and is partly drawn down by the moving shell and is consumed during the casting process.
+Mold powder is added to the top surface above the molten steel, where it sinters and melts into a liquid layer, called mold flux or mold slag, that floats on the molten steel.
+During mold oscillation, the slag is drawn into the gap between the shell and mold at the meniscus.
+It cools rapidly against the water-cooled copper mold walls and is partly drawn down by the moving shell, to be consumed during the casting process.
 The temperature and viscosity gradients across the gap are steep, so the slag forms several different layers.

-The consumption rate depends on the temperaturedependent viscosity profile across the liquid layer and on the layer thickness which depends greatly on the oscillation mark profile that comprises most of the consumption [1,2].
-The solid layer that freezes against the mould wall at the meniscus includes a rim that greatly affects the complex oscillation phenomena [3].
-This layer is initially glassy if the cooling rate is large enough.
-Glassy solid layers sometimes crystallize later through a process called 'devitrification' if time in the mould is sufficiently long and the temperature of the solid layer is sufficiently high [4].
-The solid layer temperature depends on the mould hot face temperature and the local contact resistance [1].
+The consumption rate depends on the temperature-dependent viscosity profile across the liquid layer, and on the layer thickness, which depends greatly on the oscillation mark profile that comprises most of the consumption^[1, 2].
+The solid layer that freezes against the mold wall at the meniscus includes a rim that greatly affects the complex oscillation phenomena^[3].
+This layer is initially glassy, if the cooling rate is large enough.
+Glassy solid layers sometimes crystallize later through a process called "devitrification," if time in the mold is sufficiently long and the temperature of the solid layer is sufficiently high^[4].
+The solid layer temperature depends on the mold hotface temperature and the local contact resistance^[1].
 The thickness of the solid layer gradually increases as crystallization proceeds during the process.
-The solid layer may fracture during the oscillation downstroke if the interfacial friction between the slag and mould is too small or the strength and fracture toughness of the layer is too low [2].
-This causes detrimental non-uniformities in heat transfer [5-7].
+The solid layer may fracture 2 during the oscillation downstroke, if the interfacial friction between the slag and mold is too small, or the strength and fracture toughness of the layer is too low^[2].
+This causes detrimental nonuniformities in heat transfer^[5-7].

-Heat transfer in the continuous casting process depends mainly on the thickness, conductivity and contact resistance of the slag layers in the gap [1,8].
-The effective conductivity drops as the slag crystallizes due to the cracks and bubbles that form [9-11].
-Contact resistance depends on the surface roughness of the slag layer [12].
-The liquid layer provides lubrication between the shell and mould to lower friction related problems, if they are present.
-This layer may run out part way down the mould if the steel surface temperature drops below the local slag crystallization temperature.
+Heat transfer in the continuous casting process depends mainly on the thickness, conductivity, and contact resistance of the slag layers in the gap^[1, 8].
+The effective conductivity drops as the slag crystallizes, owing to the cracks and bubbles that form^[9-11].
+Contact resistance depends on the surface roughness of the slag layer^[12].
+The liquid layer provides lubrication between the shell and mold to lower friction-related problems, so long as it is present.
+This layer may run out part way down the mold, if the steel surface temperature drops below the local slag crystallization temperature.

-All these complex phenomena depend greatly on the composition and mineralogy of the mould powder.
+All these complex phenomena depend greatly on the composition and mineralogy of the mold powder.